 Besides, Woody Allen said, “Don’t knock masturbation.
 It’s sex with someone I love.”
 Along the same lines, Ince points out that “masturbation can be a form of self-love, enhancing our self-esteem.”

-Sex therapist Dr. Marty Klein summarizes: “Masturbation is now widely considered good for your health.”
-He says this understanding is “a major step forward in society’s expanding consciousness about human sexuality.”
+Sex therapist Dr. Marty Klein asserts: “Masturbation is now widely considered good for your health.”
+He describes this understanding as “a major step forward in society’s expanding consciousness about human sexuality.”